Robert Irvine: Charitable work

 Irvine has been involved with the Children Uniting Nations charity that was founded by southern California socialite Daphna Ziman.
 He was one of a team of celebrity chefs who participated in their fundraising dinner for the 77th Academy Awards in 2005 in addition to serving as Head Chef at their 78th Academy Awards dinner in 2006.
 Irvine is a member of the Council of Chefs, Cora's charity dedicated to helping hungry children.

 Irvine toured Afghanistan in 2013 with the Honoring Our Troops Tour and hosted a Meals Ready to Eat (MRE) competition.

 In 2014, Irvine founded The Robert Irvine Foundation to honour the men and women of the military.
 The foundation raises money and then allocates grants to active duty men and women and veterans in need.
 Irvine is also a regular contributor to the Gary Sinise Foundation and regularly appears at the organization's Invincible Spirit Festivals.
-For his work in honouring the men and women of the US military, Irvine was honoured with a Patriot Award from the Medal of Honor Society in September 2015, alongside ABC News' Bob Woodruff, Patriots owner Robert Kraft, and US Marine Corps Commandant Joseph F. Dunford, Jr. In 2016, Irvine was awarded the third highest honour within the US Department of the Army Civilian Awards, the Outstanding Civilian Service Award, for substantial contributions to the US Army community through his work with the Robert Irvine Foundation.
+For his work in honouring the men and women of the US military, Irvine was honoured with a Patriot Award from the Medal of Honor Society in September 2015, alongside ABC News' Bob Woodruff, Patriots owner Robert Kraft, and US Marine Corps Commandant Joseph F. Dunford Jr. In 2016, Irvine was awarded the third highest honour within the US Department of the Army Civilian Awards, the Outstanding Civilian Service Award, for substantial contributions to the US Army community through his work with the Robert Irvine Foundation.

 Explaining his passion for giving back to those who serve in the military, Irvine told Muscle & Fitness, "When you strip it all away, this is what gets me out of bed in the morning—the opportunity to make a real difference in people's lives.
 And to positively affect the lives of those who defend our freedom is the cause that is closest to my heart.
 All the success I have I owe to the fact that I live in a free society in the greatest nation on Earth.
 That freedom is made possible by the selfless sacrifice of our men and women in uniform.
 No amount of money I donate or benefits that I attend can ever scratch the surface on the debt we owe to these men and women and their families, but it is imperative that we try.
 It all starts to fall apart if we fail to show our gratitude."

-Irvine helped raise more than $118,000 to pay for the hospital expenses of a Escondido, California, restaurant owner who was previously featured on an episode of Restaurant: Impossible.
+Irvine helped raise more than $118,000 to pay for the hospital expenses of an Escondido, California restaurant owner who was previously featured on an episode of Restaurant: Impossible.